mdsadid/TodoMVC/readme.md

 - Mark todos as completed or active
 - Filter todos: All, Active, Completed
 - Clear all completed todos
-- Auto-save todos in **localStorage** to persist data
+- Auto save todos in **localStorage** to persist data
-- Auto-focus when editing a todo
+- Autofocus when editing a todo
 - Click outside to cancel editing
 - Responsive and minimal UI